Twin Spica: Manga

 The series is licensed by Tong Li Publishing for Chinese-language release in Taiwan under the title Dream of Spica (麥穗星之夢 (Màisuìxīng zhī mèng)).
 It was translated by Li Lin-hui (李臨麾 (Lǐ Línhuī)), and the first volume was released in May 2005.
 Following a three-week contract negotiation, the American publishing company Vertical announced at the 2009 New York Anime Festival that it had acquired the license to publish the series in English.
 Marketing director Ed Chavez explained that the motivation to acquire Twin Spica came from the company's desire to license works from Japanese publishers that have yet to form committed partnerships with major American publishers.
 He proposed continuing a previous partnership with Media Factory, from which Vertical licensed The Guin Saga's manga adaptation.
 Vertical's distributor Random House announced a release date of May 4, 2010, for the first translated volume, contrary to the initial announcement that it will be released in August 2010.
-Chavez later confirmed via Twitter that Vertical will condense its North American releases into 12 volumes.
+Chavez later confirmed via Twitter that Vertical would condense its North American releases into 12 volumes.